Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Three-Bedroom Villa (the multi-generational flagship) or Two-Bedroom Villa for the family-of-six.

-#16 in Maui for Family Holidays
+#16 in Maui for a Family Holiday

 Wailea Beach Villas